Chapelton railway station

+It is the least used station in Devon in most year's government statistics, for example it had just 186 passengers recorded in the 2023-24 year.

 History

 The North Devon Railway opened through Chapelton on 1 August 1854 but there was only a goods siding at that time.
 A wooden platform was erected on the east side of the single track so passengers could use the trains from 8 June 1857.
-Trains called every day for a while but the from the following April they were reduced to just two days most weeks.
+Trains called every day for a while but then from the following April they were reduced to just two days most weeks.
 By October they were calling on Fridays only until April 1860 when they stopped all together.
 A new stone platform was built and services resumed on 1 March 1875.

 The line was doubled on 19 October 1890 so a second platform was built for the new northbound line.
 A signal box was built on the new platform behind which was the station's goods yard.
 Much of the freight traffic was timber from a sawmill that was opened in 1930.
 Much of the timber was sold to railway companies (who used it to build freight wagons) and coal mines (for pit props).

 The goods yard was closed on 4 January 1965 and the signal box, which had mainly been opened only when goods trains were shunting, was closed on 26 January 1966.
 On 21 May 1971 the line was reduced to just a single track again.